How exactly do you say small in Italian?

 Francesco?
 What are you doing here?
 How small is the world!

-And that’s it, now you know how to say small in Italian!
+And that’s the end of our lesson on how to say small in Italian!

 Aiuta Lingookies con un 👍!

-❤️ If you liked this lesson on how do you say small in Italian, consider sharing it with your social media friends who are also studying Italian.
+❤️ If you liked this lesson on how to say small in Italian, consider sharing it with your social media friends who are also studying Italian.